miriam-mr90/mallorca/README.md

 ## Deployment in Surge

-Run `npm build` to generate static files
+Run `npm run build` to generate static files
 Go to /build and run `surge`

 See [this post](https://daveceddia.com/deploy-create-react-app-surge/) for more information